dwyl/book/src/tidy/02-schema.md

 This allows `people` to discuss the `object` in a conversational style similar to what they are already used to from using **Instant Messaging**.

+The data/fields we need to store for each `comment` are:

 + `obj_id` - the `id` of the `object` the `comment` belongs to.
 + `person_id` - `id` of the `person` commenter.